-The public gradually tired of ping pong over the next few years as it spread across the European continent, and it seemed as though Ping Pong would be but a passing fad.
-But in the early 1920s Ping Pong enjoyed a resurgence in popularity in England under its former name, table tennis.
+The public gradually tired of ping pong over the next few years as it spread across the European continent, and it appeared Ping Pong would be but a fad.
+But in the early 1920s, Ping Pong enjoyed a resurgence in popularity in England under its former name, table tennis.

 The World Stage

 The International Table Tennis Federation (ITTF) was founded in 1926, and they crowned their first World Champion one year later.
-Over the course of the next half century, table tennis underwent rules changes and equipment standardization just like any other major sport.
+Throughout the next half a century, table tennis underwent rules changes and equipment standardization just like any other major sport.

 Today and Tomorrow

 In 1952, the foam rubber paddle was introduced by Horoi Satoh, a Japanese player.
-Due to this, it improved the pace of the game even the spinning of the ball.
+Because of this, it improved the pace of the game, even the spinning of the ball.
 Soon after, it did not take long before Japan was declared as the winner.

 A few years later, China also won, which lasted until the early 1980s.
 China’s domination was eventually subdued when the sport entered the 1988 Olympic Games.